farlee2121/DevEssentialsBlog/_drafts/Language Limited Though/2020-10-12-Results-Update.md

+---
+layout: post
+tags: [C# 9]
+---
-# Results in C# 9
+# Result-type Update for C# 9

-I [previously wrote](./2020-05-07-Result-Types.md) on the difficulties of normalized result types in C#. !!! consider creating a joined intro in the ID post and referencing that in all the others

-Let me be clear, result types are still not great in C#, but I consider the upgrade in C# to make them at least practical.
+I [previously wrote](./2020-05-07-Result-Types.md) on the difficulties of normalized result types in C#.
+Let me be clear, result types are still not great in C#, but C# 9 at least makes them practical.

 When I'm thinking practical, I mean
  - It's easy enough to create a result type that I don't hesitate